almandinefox/almandinefox/README.md

 - 🌱 I’m a college student studying mechanical engineering.
 My skillset is in CAD and mechanics.
 - 🌿 I love to be creative, and to try and make cool stuff.
 - 🌳 More than that, I love to learn new things.
 And I've still got a lot of learning to do. <p><br>
-So this README.md is somewhat of a checklist for me to learn how to use more software tools- so i can make cooler stuff.
+So this README.md is somewhat of a checklist for me to learn how to use more digital tools- so i can make cooler stuff.

 <p><br>